rbind/blog.jemu.name/content/posts/2020-05-25-hugo-theme-components-modules-and-all-i-wanted-was-some-shortcodes/index.en.md

 Why [Hugo modules] though?
 Didn't `git` submodules work *just fine*?
 Yes.
 Yes they worked *just fine*, and this *just fine* included updating submodules via `git submodule update --rebase --remote` after I first ran `git push` on the repository that contained my shortcodes.
-What Hugo modules allow is to just run `hugo mod get -u` in my blog repo after I git `git push` in --- *wait a minuute* that's not better!
+What Hugo modules allow is to just run `hugo mod get -u` in my blog repo after I ran `git push` in --- *wait a minuute* that's not better!

 Okay, there is a decent workaround to ease local testing with modules, but first, let's walk through the steps to use Hugo modules instead of theme components + `git` submodules.